Bermudian Law Students are invited to apply for the Criminal Pupillage Award

 The Bermuda Bar Association in conjunction with Carmelite Chambers in London, England invites Bermudian law students intending to practice criminal law to apply for the prestigious Dame Lois Browne-Evans Pupilage Award.
 This is a unique opportunity to obtain valuable experience which is not generally available to Bermudian pupils.

-To date and which includes the 2017 candidate Ms. Outerbridge, no less than 8 successful Barristers & Attorneys listed as follows are practising at the Bermuda Bar, mainly in the criminal defence sector due to the combined commitment of Carmelite Chambers, the UK Bar Council and the Bermuda Bar Council’s support with this offering.
+To date and which includes the 2018 candidate Ms. Caines, no less than 10 successful Barristers & Attorneys listed as follows are practising at the Bermuda Bar due to the combined commitment of Carmelite Chambers, the UK Bar Council and the Bermuda Bar Council’s support with this offering.
 Bar Council is very grateful to Carmelite Chambers and the UK Bar Council for continuing to support our initiative to build up the Criminal Bar of Bermuda:

 - Mr. Antoine Lightbourne, BPTC (Award October 2009 - October 2010)